All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Voiced by: Keiji Hirai (JP), Jeremy Schwartz (EN)

 Age: 70 (Pre-Timeskip), 72 (Post-Timeskip)

 Debut: Chapter 554 (Manga), Episode 463 (Anime)

 One of Whitebeard's allied captains and a descendant of Oars.
 In contrast to his ancestor's fame, he's a kind person who even appreciates simple gifts like a hand made hat (though proportionate to his size).
-He's very loyal and a close friend of Ace, to the point that he's one of the first captains at Marineford to rush in in an attempt to save him, but is quickly stopped by the combinate attacks of Kuma, Doflamingo and Moria.
+He's very loyal and a close friend of Ace, to the point that he's one of the first captains at Marineford to rush forward in an attempt to save him, but is quickly stopped by the attacks of Kuma, Doflamingo and Moria.

-After being mauled by the Warlords, he collapses to the ground and his heavy body prevents the marines from raising the section of the plaza.
+After being mauled by the Warlords, he collapses to the ground and his heavy body prevents the Marines from raising the section of the plaza.
 After a while, he recovers his senses and moves the last of Whitebeard's ship but is later taken down by cannon fire.